thedarkwriter/courseware-lms-content/courses/published/get_hiera_4.md

 We've set up a complex hierarchy, explore a bit, add some key/value pairs, and see if you can get a sense of how Hiera behaves.
 What happens if you use a hostname that doesn't have a corresponding YAML file?
-How about an environment that doesn't exist?
+How about an app tier that doesn't exist?
 What if you set up conflicting values?

 If this is starting to seem overwhelming, don't worry.
 Hierarchies of more than